What Expats Need to Know About Japan’s Work Culture

 Hierarchy is one of the most significant aspects of Japanese work culture.

-- The age and the time since joining in the organization define the hierarchy.
+- Age and time since joining the organization define the hierarchy

-- You shall address each others by titles and with respect.
+- You shall address each other by titles and with respect

 What Foreign Employees Should Expect